HRizwan1/2019-team-06f/reports/sprint-05/report.md

 **Any issues/Bugs?**
 Two bugs previously opened are now closed and the two following bugs have been found.
 1. The delete user page is unable to delete users that have uploaded pictures due to a foreign key constraint.
-2. The current version of MariaDB that we are running doesn't have file key management which is necessary for database encryption.
+2. The current version of MariaDB that we are running doesn't have file key management, which is necessary for database encryption.

 **Goals for Next Sprint:**